Top Winter Emails To Send Out This Year

 Why send out winter emails

 If you are not convinced that you should use winter emails, here are a few benefits of doing so.
 First, it will help you increase sales.
 Winter is the biggest shopping season of all.
-According to statistics, consumers planned to spend an average of $1,430 on gifts, travel, and entertainment in 2022 alone.
-It would be insane to miss such an opportunity!
+According to statistics, consumers planned to spend an average of $1,638 on gifts, travel, and entertainment in 2024 alone.
+Spending is once again growing yearly, so in 2025, people are probably going to spend even more.
+For any marketer, it would be insane to miss such an opportunity!

 Winter email types to include in your campaign